How to Create Beautiful Block Printing Art — Easy Step-by-Step Guide

 - 2

-Draw your design directly onto the linoleum block with a pencil, or sketch it on tracing paper and transfer it by rubbing the back of the tracing paper onto the block.
+Draw your design directly onto the linoleum block with a pencil.
+Alternatively, sketch your design on tracing paper, then carefully transfer it by rubbing the back of the tracing paper, coated with pencil graphite, onto the block.

 - 3

-Select a carving blade for your linoleum cutter.
-A V-shaped blade is good for fine lines, and a U-shaped blade is good for larger areas.
+Select a carving blade for your linoleum cutter, considering the type of lines you want to create.
+A V-shaped blade is excellent for fine, delicate lines and details, while a broader U-shaped blade is ideal for clearing larger areas and creating thicker strokes.

 - 4

-Carefully carve away the areas of the linoleum block that you do NOT want to print.
-Remember, the raised areas will hold the ink and create the print.
+Begin carving away the areas of the linoleum block that you do NOT want to print.
+Remember, the raised areas of the block are what will hold the ink and transfer the design onto your paper or fabric.

 - 5